clburlison/clburlison.com/content/post/2018-02-07-macos-beta-images.md

 which often is too late.

 [^1]: Close SUS Inspector and delete the following directory `~/Library/Application Support/SUS Inspector/SUS_Inspector.storedata` see the following link for [more info][SUS Reset]
-[^2]: Yes I realize my ordered list is now screwed up at this point thanks to mardown/rendering/theme/etc. If you have a fix PR accepted.

 <!-- Links -->
 [apple_10.13.4b2]: https://www.macrumors.com/2018/02/06/apple-seeds-macos-high-sierra-10-13-4-beta-2/